Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

-Happy Yipee Yehey!
-(2011–2012)
+After the cancellation of Pilipinas Win Na Win, ABS-CBN Studio 3 was later used as the studio of The Price Is Right hosted by Kris Aquino from February 14 to September 16, 2011, making the first non-afternoon show to use the studio after Wowowee's cancellation.

-The unsuccessful stint of PWNW was immediately replaced by Happy Yipee Yehey! which premiered on February 12, 2011.
-Before its premiere, Willie Revillame (then-host of Willing Willie on TV5) challenged its upcoming host John Estrada that HYY would not reach its success in terms of ratings and Revillame will promote Eat Bulaga! constantly on his show.
-HYY was hosted by former MTB hosts John Estrada and Randy Santiago, Toni Gonzaga, Rico J. Puno, Pokwang, and others.
+The unsuccessful stint of Pilipinas Win Na Win was immediately replaced by Happy Yipee Yehey! which premiered on February 12, 2011, returning Showtime to its original timeslot.
+Before its premiere, Willie Revillame (then-host of Willing Willie on TV5) challenged its upcoming host John Estrada that Happy Yipee Yehey! would not reach its success in terms of ratings and Revillame will promote Eat Bulaga! constantly on his show.
+Happy Yipee Yehey! was hosted by former MTB hosts John Estrada and Randy Santiago, along with Toni Gonzaga, Rico J. Puno and Pokwang.
 The new noontime show introduced segments similar to its predecessors like Pera O Bayong, My Girl and Miss Kasamabahay.

 Revillame's prediction was correct.
-HYY received consistently low ratings due to Eat Bulaga!'s strong noontime viewership.
-In January 28, 2012, Showtime was canceled from its late-morning slot, and it was later revealed that Showtime would be formatted into a new noontime variety show to replace HYY.
-The drama series Mundo Man ay Magunaw and Kapamilya Blockbusters took over the timeslot of Showtime from January 30 to February 3, 2012.
-Happy Yipee Yehey! aired its final episode on February 4, 2012 (where it took over Showtime's timeslot on Saturday) to give way to the return of Showtime on a noontime slot after one year on February 6, 2012, as It's Showtime.

-It's Showtime (2009–present)

-Showtime was a morning talent show that started airing on October 24, 2009, as a lead-in program to Wowowee, overtook the ratings of both Wowowee and EB.
-The show became a noontime show from October 2010 (three months after Wowowee ended) to February 11, 2011, before returning to the morning slot in February 12, 2011.

-Showtime became the top morning variety show and prompted ABS-CBN management to make it again a noontime show as It's Showtime after one year on February 6, 2012.
-The new noontime show introduced segments from the Showtime series and new segments like Sine Mo 'To, AdVice Ganda, That's My Tomboy, I Am PoGay, and Magpasikat.
-The show is currently hosted by Vice Ganda, Anne Curtis, Vhong Navarro, Jhong Hilario, Karylle, Ryan Bang, Ogie Alcasid, Amy Perez, Jugs Jugueta and Teddy Corpuz.
-Currently, they feature the segments Tawag ng Tanghalan, ReIna ng Tahanan, and Madlang Pi-POLL.
-All of these segments have high ratings to rival EB since 2016, with EB leading in NUTAM and It's Showtime leading in KANTAR.
+Two of the ABS-CBN noontime shows that aired after the 5 years, 4 months, and 18 days or 1,966 days domination of Wowowee which are Pilipinas Win na Win and Happy Yipee Yehey! both received consistently low ratings due to Eat Bulaga!'s strong noontime viewership.
+On January 28, 2012, Showtime went on hiatus as the show would be formatted to become a noontime show again which will replace Happy Yipee Yehey!.
+The drama series Mundo Man ay Magunaw took over the timeslot of Showtime while it was in hiatus from January 30 to February 3, 2012.
+Happy Yipee Yehey! aired its final episode on February 4, 2012, where it took over Showtime's timeslot on Saturday.
+Due to Showtime became the top morning variety show, ABS-CBN management decided to make it again a noontime show as It's Showtime after one year and its one-week hiatus on February 6, 2012, where it is continuously occupying the timeslot since then which made ABS-CBN's noontime slot again dominate that was not seen since the end of Wowowee 1 year and 7 months earlier on July 30, 2010.
+The show's return to a noontime slot introduced segments from the Showtime series and new segments like Sine Mo 'To, AdVice Ganda, That's My Tomboy, I Am PoGay, and Magpasikat.
+The show is currently hosted by Vice Ganda, Anne Curtis, Vhong Navarro, Jhong Hilario, Karylle, Ryan Bang, Kim Chiu, Ogie Alcasid, Amy Perez, Jugs Jugueta and Teddy Corpuz.